Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 - Resource-rational analysis tries to reconcile bias research with ecological rationality.

-Threads today computation · evolution · information formats · failed willpower energy · light emergence.
+Threads today › computation · evolution · information formats · the unsupported large willpower-fuel model · light emergence.

 Tomorrow → Day 12